 We welcome contributions that present empirical findings, engages with key (political or theoretical) debates in the field or describes new or promising service/practice developments.

-Abstracts can be submitted from the 1st of October 2018 until the 1st of February 2019.
+Abstracts can be submitted from the 1st of October 2018 until the 12th of February 2019 (extended deadline).

 All abstracts for ECDV must be submitted using the online submission system.

 Oral presentations will be limited to 20 minutes: 15 minutes for presentation of the key points from research or new practice development, and 5 minutes for questions and discussion.
 Four oral papers will be presented in each ninety minute session.
 The presenters are expected to arrive in time, not exceed the total time-limit of 20 minutes and attend the entire session.

 - Example of abstract for oral presentation – research

 - Example of abstract for oral presentation – service/practice development